dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 The list of endpoints is prioritized according to:

-* The [RouteEndpoint.Order](xref:Microsoft.AspNetCore.Routing.RouteEndpoint.Order*), which is configurable.
+* The [RouteEndpoint.Order](xref:Microsoft.AspNetCore.Routing.RouteEndpoint.Order*), which is configurable. <!-- Doesn't order only apply to attribute routing?
+If not, it's never defined for conventional routes.  -->
-* The route template precedence, which is computed based on the route template.
+* The route template precedence, which is computed based on the route template.<!-- This doesn't tell me anything about precedence.
+What is route template precedence?
+How is it computed.-->

 All matching endpoints are processed in each phase until the <xref:Microsoft.AspNetCore.Routing.Matching.EndpointSelector> is reached.
 The `EndpointSelector` is the final phase.
 The `EndpointSelector` chooses the highest priority endpoint from the matches as the best match.
-If there are other matches with the same priority as the best match, an ambiguous match exception is thrown.
+If there are other matches with the <!--what is priority? conventional routing doesn't have an order --> same priority as the best match, an ambiguous match exception is thrown.

 The route precedence is computed based on a more specific route template is higher priority.
 For example, consider the templates `/hello` and `/{message}`: